cdelgehier/oio-docs/doc/source/sandbox-guide/oiofs_install.rst

 Network
 -------

--  This node connected to the same OIOSDS's lan
+-  This node connected to the same OIOSDS's lan.

 SDS
 ---

--  The conscience IP address
+-  The conscience IP address.
--  The namespace used
+-  The namespace used.
--  The redis sentinels addresses and the redis cluster name
+-  The redis sentinels addresses and the redis cluster name.

 Setup
 -----

-You only need to perform this setup on the node involved in the install (or your laptop)
+You only need to perform this setup on one of the nodes in the cluster (or your laptop).

--  Install Ansible (`official guide <https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html>`__)
+-  Install Ansible (`official guide <https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html>`__).
--  Install ``git``
+-  Install ``git``.

   .. code-block:: shell